-This 12-day South African safari is best enjoyed between July and December, when you can see both big marine life (whales, dolphins, sharks, dolphins and penguins), and big land game (in the form of lions, elephants, leopards, rhinos and buffaloes), as well as all manner of other creatures.
+This 12-day South African safari is best enjoyed between July and December, when you can see both big marine life (whales, dolphins, sharks, seals and penguins), and big land game (in the form of lions, elephants, leopards, rhinos and buffaloes), as well as all manner of other creatures.

 Your wildlife spotting holiday begins with a direct overnight flight to Cape Town from London this evening.
 Get in the mood by loading a couple of Attenborough documentaries to your iPad and then settling in for the 11-and-a-half-hour flight.